QUOTES-'We have to make a choice' - what they're saying at U.N. climate talks | Science-Environment

 U.S. NATIONAL SECURITY ADVISER JAKE SULLIVAN "We are filling our end of the bargain at COP.
 The fact that China isn't is not something that they can readily point to us.

 "They are a big country, with a lot of resources and a lot of capabilities, and they are perfectly well capable of living up to their responsibilities and it is up to them to do so."
-(Compiled by Giles Elgood and Kevin Liffey)
+(Compiled by Giles Elgood, Kevin Liffey and Alexander Smith)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)